Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:22:37:

-Yeah, but I feel like this is still compatible with the story of, we should just focus on increased in technology and abundance, rather than trying to estimate how much rent is available now, given current status quo technologies.
-I mean, the car is a great example of this, but imagine if there were like flying cars, right?
-Like there's a, where's my flying car?
-There's like a whole analysis in that book about, you know, if you could, if people are still commuting like 20 minutes a day, you know, a lot more land is actually in the same travel distance as was before, and now all this land would be worth as much, even in terms of relationships that you could accommodate, right?
-So why not just build like flying cars instead of focusing on land rent?
+Yeah, but I feel like this is still compatible with the story that we should just focus on the increase in technology and abundance rather than trying to estimate how much rent is available now, given current status quo technologies.
+The car is a great example of this, but imagine if there were flying cars.
+Like in Where Is My Flying Car?
+There's a whole analysis about how if people are still commuting for 20 minutes a day, a lot more land is actually in the same travel distance as it was before, and now all this land would be worth as much, even in terms of relationships that you could accommodate.
+So why not just build flying cars instead of focusing on land rent?

 Lars Doucet - 00:23:21:

-Well, because these things have a cost, right?
+Well, because these things have a cost.
 The cost of frontier expansion was murdering all the Indians and the cost of automobile expansion was climate change.
-You know, there has to be a price for that.
-And then eventually, the problem is you eventually, when you get to the end of that frontier expansion, you wind up with the same problem we had in the first place.
+There has to be a price for that.
+And the problem is eventually, when you get to the end of that frontier expansion, you wind up with the same problem we had in the first place.
 Eventually, the problem is the first generation will make out like gangbusters if we ever invent flying cars, even better like Star Trek matter teleporters.
-You know, that'll really do it.
+That'll really do it.
 Then you can really live in Nevada and have a job in New York.
-Yeah.
-There are some people who claim that Zoom is this, but it's not, you know, we've seen the empirical effects of that and it's like, it's the weakest like semi-frontier we've had and it's already closed.
-Because, because of Zoom, houses like this over in Austin have gone up in value because there is demand for them and there's demand for people to telecommute.
-And so anyone who, so the increased demand for living out in the suburbs is now basically priced in because of the Zoom economy.
-And so the thing is the first people who did that, who got there really quick, the first people to log in to the ultimate online server were able to claim that pace of the frontier and capture that value.
+There are some people who claim that Zoom is this but it's not.
+We've seen the empirical effects of that and it's the weakest like semi-frontier we've had and it's already closed.
+Because of Zoom, houses like this over in Austin have gone up in value because there is demand for them and there's demand for people to telecommute.
+So the increased demand for living out in the suburbs is now basically priced in because of the Zoom economy.
+And so the thing is the first people who did that, those who got there really quick, the first people to log in to the Ultima online server, were able to claim that piece of the frontier and capture that value.
 But the next generation has to pay more in rent and more in home prices to get that.

 Dwarkesh Patel - 00:24:34: